PedroMMagalhaes/Home-Automation-Project/README.md

 # Home-Automation-Project
-Esp8266 board with a lot of sensors for home automation using MQTT protocol
+Esp8266 board's with a lot of sensors for home automation using MQTT protocol

                       Systems and Services Engineering